-Exposure to credit, interest rate and currency risks arise in the normal course of Ageas Finance N.V. business.
-The board decided to use derivative financial instruments to economically hedge exposure to fluctuations in foreign exchanges rates, interest rates and other risk on a deal by deal basis.
+Exposure to interest rate risk arises in the normal course of Ageas Finance N.V. business.
+The board decided to use derivative financial instruments to economically hedge exposure to fluctuations in interest rates on a deal by deal basis.
 The early redemption of notes leads to open currency and interest positions.
 The board monitors these risks on a day by day basis and minimises the open positions if and when economically possible.

 Ageas Finance N.V. has a significant concentration of credit risks.
-One loan granted to Ageas Insurance International N.V. represents 93% of Assets held at year end 2012.
-Ageas Insurance International N.V. belongs to the Ageas SA/NV rated BBB- (Stable) by Standard & Poor's, Baa3 (Negative) by Moody's and BBB+ by Fitch Ratings.
+One loan granted to Ageas Insurance International N.V. represents 96% of Assets held at year end 2013.
+Ageas Insurance International N.V. is rated A-minus at Fitch Ratings, while its parent Ageas SA/NV is rated BBB- (Positive) by Standard & Poor's, Baa3 (Negative) by Moody's and BBB+ (Stable) by Fitch Ratings.